 One of the trickle-down effects of arthritis is that afflicted dogs have trouble grooming themselves.

 Arthritic dogs can’t reach all parts of their bodies as well as they used to, and it is often painful to do what little grooming they can.
 So, while providing your dog with some grooming assistance will not directly treat his arthritis, it will help improve his quality of life.
+If nothing else, some kinds of grooming are almost massage-like, which will stimulate blood flow and just feel good for your pooch.

 In general, you’ll want to avoid extravagant, high-maintenance hair styles for arthritic dogs.
 Instead, opt for no-fuss, straightforward styling, along with a set of reliable grooming tools – after all, even assisted grooming may be difficult and uncomfortable for your dog, so keep it simple.

 It is especially important to keep the hair around your pup’s behind short for hygiene’s sake.
-You don’t want to have anything getting stuck back there!

 13. Weight Reduction